joaobrito95/CH/README.md

-# CH: Numerical-based homogenization of plastic potentials for porous media
+# CH: Computational homogenization of plastic potentials for porous media

 Implementation of numerical-based homogenization of plastic potentials for porous media using spherical designs.
 Fortran90 code.
 Software licensed under the MPL2.